Enielen/files-and-folders/book/part2/part2.md

     - Type or purpose of document (e.g. data, progress report, questionnaire, interview)
     - If working collaboratively, the initials of the person who ran the test
 - "Final" is <b>NOT</b> a descriptive name
-- Use abbreviations that are commonly unterestood by collaborators.
+- Use abbreviations that are commonly unterestood by collaborators, and document these abbreviations.

 #### Describing data in a series: